Librarian | Instructor | Educator

 I continued to work part-time as an adjunct when I was hired full-time at Career Education Corporation as an Online Librarian.
 I provided virtual reference and instruction to students from all over the U.S. and London.
 This was a wonderful opportunity for me to hone my reference skills.
 I provided reference via chat, email, and phone.

 Eventually, I left my position at Career Education Corporation for a full-time tenure-track position at Wilbur Wright College.
-Currently, I am the Head of Reference and Instruction.
-I coordinate instruction, and supervisor 5 adjunct librarians.
+I was hired in 2012 as the Head of Reference and Instruction.
+As of 2014 I am the Department Chairperson of the Library Department.
+I supervise all of the library operations including reference, instruction, outreach, interlibrary loan, circulation, technical services, collections, archives, security, and the Library Technical Assistant program among other duties.
+I supervisor the adjunct librarians, clerical staff, and student workers.
 I provide workshops and outreach to the Wright College community.
 I developed a Research Made Easy workshop series that teaches students the steps of research, information literacy, ethical research, how to avoid plagiarism, and find reliable sources on the web and in the library.

-I enjoy attending professional conference, presenting, and interacting with librarians from across the U.S. I am a member of the American Library Association, ACRL, and the Illinois Library Association.
+I enjoy attending professional conferences, presenting, and interacting with librarians from across the U.S.

 Reina Williams, MLIS